R break and next Statement

 In a nested looping situation, where there is a loop inside another loop, this statement exits from the innermost loop that is being evaluated.

-The syntax of break statement is:
+The syntax of the break statement is:

 if (test_expression) {